anton-k/handle-pattern-servant-app/README.md

-# Haskell Reversed Handler pattern and servant example app
+# Haskell Reversed Handle pattern and servant example app

-Show case for a small application written with servant and Reversed Handler pattern.
+Show case for a small application written with servant and Reversed Handle pattern.
-It is an example on how to make Dependency Injection in Haskell with Handler-pattern.
+It is an example on how to make Dependency Injection in Haskell with Handle-pattern.

 The main idea of reversed handler pattern is that we build interfaces for external services not driven by services themselves but by the methods we use in concrete API-routes.
-In the original article on [Handler pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html) we describe interfaces to DB or Logging based on the natural API of the library.
+In the original article on [Handle pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html) we describe interfaces to DB or Logging based on the natural API of the library.
 But I argue that it's much more beneficial to create small interfaces dedicated to concrete task of the API-route.
 This way our interfaces ar more flexible and local regarding to change